Disneyland's Instagram and Facebook Profiles Under Attack | Technology

 Disneyland’s official profiles on Instagram and Facebook were hacked this Thursday (7), which caught the attention of thousands of followers of the two pages.

-Netizens said on social media that the account intruder identified himself as “David Do”.
+Netizens said on social media that the attacker of the accounts identified himself as “David Do”.
 Reports point out that he posted photos with racist and homophobic phrases, and even claimed that he was seeking “revenge” after park staff in California, United States, mocked him.

 To g1, Disneyland Resort in Anaheim, Calif., said it “worked quickly to remove the objectionable content and has now opened an investigation.”
 Other company pages were not affected.